 Why Are We Doing This?

-For a long time, BJ has wanted to help professionals who are focused on climate action.
-With his new book Tiny Habits finished and now in production, he finally has the bandwidth to start this training series.
+For a long time, BJ has wanted to help professionals working in climate action.
+With his new book Tiny Habits finished and now in circulation, he finally has the bandwidth to start this training series.

 The training is completely free.
-BJ and his colleagues want to help you be more effective in designing for climate action.
+BJ and his colleagues just want to help you be more effective in your climate action work.

 How Will It Work?

-There will be four, 55-minute sessions.
-They'll take place via Zoom every other Wednesday at 4PM PST.
+BJ will lead five 55-minute sessions.
+They'll take place every other Tuesday via Zoom.

-You will learn Behavior Design models and methods that BJ created over many years, and you'll see how to apply those to climate action.
+You will learn Behavior Design models and methods that BJ created over many years, and you'll see how to apply those to your projects in climate action.

 Who Should Apply?